hyperledger/caliper/network/fabric-v1.1/2org2peercouchdb/README.md

 ## Communication protocol
 * The `docker-compose.yaml` file specifies a network __without TLS__ communication.
 * The `docker-compose-tls.yaml` file specifies a network __with TLS__ communication.
+* The `docker-compose-mutual-tls.yaml` file specifies a network __with mutual TLS__ communication.
+Only supported by the Fabric-CCP adapter!

-The configuration files names (with or without the `-tls` part) indicate which network type it relies on.
+The configuration files names (with or without the `(-mutual)-tls` part) indicate which network type it relies on.
 They are not distinguished further in the next sections.

 ## Platform configurations